Experimental Designs for Accelerated Degradation Tests Based on Linear Mixed Effects Models: Introductory example

 Before formulating our general degradation model in section \ref{sec-model-formulation}, we start in this section for motivation with the description of a simple introductory example based on \citep{doi:10.1002/asmb.2061}.

-\begin{example} The model proposed in \citep{doi:10.1002/asmb.2061} is a linear mixed effect model with a single stress variable $x$.
+\begin{example} The model proposed in \cite{doi:10.1002/asmb.2061} is a linear mixed effect model with a single stress variable $x$.
 In this model there are $n$ testing units for which degradation $y_{i j}$ is observed at $k$ time points $t_j$, $j = 1, ..., k$.
 The (standardized) stress variable $x$ can be chosen by the experimenter from the design region $\mathcal{X} = [0, 1]$.
+On the unit level the response $y_{i j}$ for the degradation of testing unit $i$ at time $t_j$ is represented by